medcomdk/MedCom-FHIR-Communication/docs/index.md

 MedCom FHIR Messaging is based on Asynchronous Messaging.

-In Asynchronous messaging, a Sending Ecosystem dispatches an unsolicited message to a Receiving Ecosystem possibly through several intermediate hubs, and besides from sending an possibly requested acknowledgement immediately as a response, the Receiving Ecosystem responds to the Sending System separately.
-The Receiving Ecosystem may respond more than once to any given message.
+In Asynchronous messaging, a Sending EcoSystem dispatches an unsolicited message to a Receiving EcoSystem possibly through several intermediate hubs, and besides from sending an possibly requested acknowledgement immediately as a response, the Receiving EcoSystem responds to the Sending EcoSystem separately.
+The Receiving EcoSystem may respond more than once to any given message.

 ## 2.2 Reliable Messaging